freenas/freenas-docs/userguide/services.rst

 ---

 The settings that are configured when creating NFS shares in are specific to each configured NFS share.
-An NFS share is created by navigating to :menuselection:`Sharing --> Unix (NFS) Shares`, and clicking |ui-add|.
+An NFS share is created by going to
+:menuselection:`Sharing --> Unix (NFS) Shares` and clicking |ui-add|.
 Global settings which apply to all NFS shares are configured in :menuselection:`Services --> NFS`.